-Walleye fishing in the French River Delta and Georgian Bay have one of the highest rod hours in Ontario Canada.
+The BEST Walleye fishing can be found in the French River Delta and Georgian Bay areas as they have one of the highest rod hours for any fishing spot in Ontario Canada.
 Ever increasing numbers, these fish naturally spawn in the Delta of the French River under the protection of slot limits since 1994.

 Walleye or Pickerel, as locals call them, grow large and fight hard in this great Canadian wilderness river system, French River Provincial Park.
 They have large cloudy light sensitive eyes and prefer the stained waters of the French River and Georgian Bay.
 Walleyes tend to feed at sunrise, sunset or at night in the clearer water areas.
 Migrating walleyes head for the Georgian Bay late summer and begin to return late August to prepare for spawning in the spring.
 Many lunker size walleye remain in the French River all summer providing fisherman the opportunity to trophy fish walleye all season.